Methodology

 Every material factual claim on the site must trace to a citable public source.
 We use these source classes, in roughly descending order of weight:

 - 1. Primary regulatory text and official guidance.
-EU AI Act, NIST AI RMF publications, ISO standards (as abstracts — the standard itself is paywalled), Colorado Revised Statutes, NYC DCWP rulemaking, Federal Reserve SR letters.
+EU AI Act, NIST AI RMF publications, ISO standards (as abstracts — the standard itself is paywalled), Colorado Revised Statutes, NYC DCWP rulemaking, FDA AI/ML guidance documents, and Federal Reserve SR (Supervisory) letters where directly cited on a relevant page (e.g., SR 11-7 model risk management on banking-MRM topics).

 - 2. Vendor-published primary material.
 Documentation, pricing pages, security and compliance pages, customer case studies, SOC 2 reports, ISO certificates, SEC filings.
 Dated wherever a date is available.